Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-encryption.md

 # Open Attestation (Encryption)

-The [Open Attestation (Encryption)](https://github.com/Open-Attestation/oa-encryption) repository is the codebase for the npm module that allows you to encrypt documents in order to share and store them safely.
+The [Open Attestation (Encryption)](https://github.com/Open-Attestation/oa-encryption) repository is the codebase for the npm module that allows you to encrypt documents, so that you can share and store them safely.

 This module does not provide the following functionality: